michael-lynch/maps/README.md

 ];
 ```

-<p>[The Google Styled Maps Wizard](http://gmaps-samples-v3.googlecode.com/svn/trunk/styledmaps/wizard/index.html?utm_medium=twitter) is a great tool for customizing your own styles and [SnazzyMaps](https://snazzymaps.com) has a great collection of premade styles to choose from.</p>
+[The Google Styled Maps Wizard](http://gmaps-samples-v3.googlecode.com/svn/trunk/styledmaps/wizard/index.html?utm_medium=twitter) is a great tool for customizing your own styles and [SnazzyMaps](https://snazzymaps.com) has a great collection of premade styles to choose from.